wpic/coffeescript-maven-plugin/README.md

 Very simple coffeescript maven plugin.
-It can merge and convert all the coffeescript files.
+It can merges and converts all the coffeescript files into a single file.
+This plugin use Nashorn engine for Java8 (much faster) also Java5+ fallback.
+So, use Java8 if you want to boost performance (at least 2 times faster).

 # Sample usage